 Historically, impact events are classified according to the impact velocity.
 One such approach was proposed by Zukas et al. [22] who categorised impact problems based on impact velocity, where the material response and established strain rate characterised the impact problem.
-Figure 4 depicts the strain rate, the impact velocity required to achieve the strain rate and the material effects as proposed by Zukas et al. [22].
+Figure 6 depicts the strain rate, the impact velocity required to achieve the strain rate and the material effects as proposed by Zukas et al. [22].

-Under this classical approach, the ballistic regime could be considered to be within the strain rate range of 10^2 s-1 to 10^4 s-1 which corresponds to an impact velocity of between 50 m/s to 3000 m/s.
+Under this classical approach, the ballistic regime could be considered to be within the strain rate range of 10^2 s-1 to 104 s-1, which corresponds to an impact velocity of between 50 m/s to 3000 m/s.
+Beyond 4000 m/s (depending on the materials), an impact will lead to a complete break-up and melting of the projectile.
 According to Zukas et al. [22], within this region the material strength is important in resisting penetration, and there is an onset of hydrodynamic effects.
 This approach to define the impact regime using the strain rate is insufficient when considering the impact behaviour for a diverse range of materials with different properties.
-For example, very low velocity impact of a hard object into a fluid can be described entirely using hydrodynamic theory, which under Figure 4 would be classified as both a low strain rate (low velocity) and high strain rate (hydrodynamic effects) problem.
+For example, very low velocity impact of a hard object into a fluid can be described entirely using hydrodynamic theory, which under Figure 6 would be classified as both a low strain rate (low velocity) and high strain rate (hydrodynamic effects) problem.